Sarah's on a blogging hiatus, busy wrapping the book tour for Spiritual Rebel (Get it on Barnes & Noble, Amazon, or IndieBound). Here's a sneak peek:

 Got it.
 And will you be doing a book tour so I can come bug you in person with all my deep questions?

 You are in luck again!
-The epic book tour starts in June.
-To keep up-to-date on book signings as well as my upcoming workshops in Seattle (August 2019) and New York (January 2020), check out the Events page (and sign up for the monthly newsletter).
+The epic book tour runs June 2019 - January 2020.
+To keep up-to-date on book signings as well as my upcoming workshops, check out the Events page (and sign up for the monthly newsletter).

 How can I rock one of those awesome "Spiritually Rebellious" t-shirts I saw you wearing on Facebook.
 Or maybe Instagram.
 I don’t know.
 I saw you in a cool shirt somewhere.